 Stepparent Adoption Massachusetts: Process, Forms, and What to Expect

 Stepparent adoption in Massachusetts is the most common form of intrafamily adoption, and it is simpler than most families expect — provided the other biological parent cooperates.
-When they don't, it becomes a contested legal matter that requires an attorney and can take years.
+When they don't, it becomes a contested legal matter where attorney advice is especially important and the case can take years.

 Here's how the process works and where it can go wrong.